fadden/CiderPress2/ndocs/Manual-cp2.md

 The "list" command can be applied to each individual piece:
  - `cp2 list archive.zip`  # lists contents of ZIP file
  - `cp2 list archive.zip:multipart.po`  # lists partitions
- - `cp2 list archive.zip:mulitpart.po:HFS_Part`  # lists contents of named APM partition
+ - `cp2 list archive.zip:multipart.po:HFS_Part`  # lists contents of named APM partition
- - `cp2 list archive.zip:mulitpart.po:2`  # lists contents of 2nd (ProDOS) partition
+ - `cp2 list archive.zip:multipart.po:2`  # lists contents of 2nd (ProDOS) partition
- - `cp2 list archive.zip:mulitpart.po:2:subdir:myfiles.SHK`  # lists contents of NuFX archive
+ - `cp2 list archive.zip:multipart.po:2:subdir:myfiles.SHK`  # lists contents of NuFX archive

 The named item must be a disk image or file archive.
 There are no restrictions on what may be stored inside what, e.g. you can access ShrinkIt